antwanvdm/daily-1mb-message/README.md

 It sends them via a private Telegram chatbot to both of us, so we can enjoy some random conversations from two decades ago.

+As an extra bonus feature we can ask the chatbot our own questions.
+This way we can explore every detail of the past.

 ## Technical implementation

 The implementation is done via PHP and a simple MySQL database.
 It uses the